makarandnadendla/Autoencoder-CNN/README.md

 "Can an Autoencoder + Convolutional Neural Network approach perform better than a simple Convolutional Neural Network classifier?"

-Autoencoders are neural networks that traditionally look to encode raw pixel data into a few nodes of a hidden layer, and then decode, or reconstruct the image from that 'compression'
+Autoencoders are neural networks that traditionally look to encode raw pixel data into a few nodes of a hidden layer, and then decode, or reconstruct the image from that 'compression'.

 The idea behind the hypothesis is that, the autoencoder might learn to emphasize key distinguishing features when it is trained.
 Therefore, if we use the encoded representation of the image as input to our CNN, we might achieve better results than if we used the raw image pixel data as input.